 - The “Total Identified Windows Installations 0” error on your computer will be easily fixed once the window installation process is complete.

 Sometimes, your computer’s Boot Configuration Data (BCD) can become corrupted, preventing your computer from booting up normally.
 In this case, you may need to rebuild your BCD manually.

 The boot configuration data (BCD) store is a registry hive that contains boot-related information, such as operating system load options and the location of the Windows Boot Manager.
 If the BCD becomes corrupted, you may need to rebuild it manually.

 - To rebuild the BCD, you’ll need to use the Command Prompt to create a new BCD store.

 - First, you’ll need to copy the contents of the existing BCD store to a temporary location.

 - Next, you’ll use the bcdedit command to create a new BCD store.

 - Finally, you’ll copy the contents of the temporary location back to the BCD store.

-- If you’re having trouble rebuilding the BCD manually, you can try using one of the automated repair tools available online.
+- If you’re having trouble rebuilding the BCD manually, use one of the automated repair tools available online.

-- For instructions on how to rebuild the BCD manually, see the Microsoft Technet article, “How to Rebuild the Boot Configuration Data (BCD) Store“.
+- For instructions on rebuilding the BCD manually, see the Microsoft Technet article, “How to Rebuild the Boot Configuration Data (BCD) Store.”